-PG&E Public Safety Power Shutoff Scheduled for Lafayette on Wednesday, October 9, 2019
+There is no PG&E Public Safety Power Shutoff (PSPS) scheduled for Lafayette at this time.

 While customers in high fire threat areas, including Lafayette (view CPUC Fire Threat Map) are more likely to be affected, a public safety power outage could affect any of PG&E's customers or other utilities that rely on PG&E's transmission lines.
 This is because the energy system relies on power lines working together to provide electricity across cities, counties and regions.

 PG&E intends to provide customers with 48 hours advanced notice via phone call, text, or email.
 Conditions can change quickly, and PG&E may be unable to fully execute their noticing protocols.
 After the extreme weather event has passed, PG&E will conduct inspections and any necessary repairs before power can be restored and it could could take between 2 to 5 days for power to be restored.
 This means you should plan to be self-sustaining for an extended period of time, including provisions for food, water, emergency power, and medical needs.

 In addition to PG&E Wildfire Safety Shutoff Alerts, it is important to sign up for the Contra Costa County Sheriff’s Office of Emergency Services Community Warning System (CWS).
 Registering with CWS ensures that you will receive immediate notification of PSPS events, wildfires, and other disasters affecting Lafayette.
 Register now for CWS.

 Lafayette's residents need to be prepared for the possibility of living without power for up to 5 days.
 We have provided resources below to help you and your family understand PSPS and to prepare for the these planned power outages.